Robotistan/Robotistan-RDT/docs/source/bricks.rst

 Pico Board
 -------------------
 Raspberry Pi Pico is a microcontroller that you can use in your embedded system projects, prototyping.
-Raspberry Pi Pico, powered by the RP2040 microcontroller, has a dual-core ARM Cortex M0+ processor.
+Raspberry Pi Pico, powered by the ``RP2040 microcontroller``, has a dual-core ARM Cortex M0+ processor.
 The low-cost Raspberry Pi Pico stands out with its low power consumption and high performance.
 The Raspberry Pi Pico, which can be programmed with both C/C++ and MicroPython, appeals to users of all ages.

 OLED Screen
 -------------------